 Tool Introduction

-The "B Paper Standard Size Inquiry" tool is a professional and practical online service designed to provide users with detailed standard size information for B series paper (from B0 to B10).
-The tool displays the dimensions of each paper type in a clear table format, including precise values in millimeters (width × height) and inches (width × height), greatly facilitating designers, printing industry professionals, and any users who require accurate paper dimensions.
+The "B Paper Standard Size Query" tool is a professional and practical online service designed to provide users with detailed standard size information for B series paper (from B0 to B10).
+This tool displays the dimensions of each paper type in a clear table format, including precise values in millimeters (width × height) and inches (width × height), greatly facilitating designers, printing industry professionals, and any user who needs accurate paper dimensions.
 In addition, the tool is equipped with an intuitive B series paper size comparison chart to help users more visually understand the relative sizes and proportions of different paper types.

 How to Use

-- Consult the Size Comparison Chart: The comparison chart clearly lists the size data for B0, B1, B2, B3, B4, B5, B6, B7, B8, B9, B10, and other paper types.
-You can find the specific paper size you need, including both millimeters (width × height) and inches (width × height) units.
+- Consult the size comparison table: The comparison table clearly lists the size data for B0, B1, B2, B3, B4, B5, B6, B7, B8, B9, B10, and other paper types.
+You can find the paper size for a specific type as needed, including both millimeters (width × height) and inches (width × height) units.

-- View the Size Comparison Chart: Below the table, a B series paper size comparison illustration is provided to help you quickly understand the relative size relationships between different paper sizes visually.
+- View the size comparison chart: Below the table, a B series paper size comparison chart is provided, which visually helps you quickly understand the relative size relationships between different paper sizes.

-- Mobile Operation Tip: On mobile devices such as phones or tablets, if the table content is wide, you may need to swipe left and right to view all columns of complete data.
+- Mobile operation tips: On mobile devices such as phones or tablets, if the table content is wide, you may need to swipe left and right to view the complete data for all columns.

 Usage Example

 This tool is very intuitive and convenient to use, requiring no complex operations.
-Here is a simple usage example:
+Below is a simple usage example:

-- Operation Demonstration: A user visits the "B Paper Standard Size Inquiry" page.
+- Operation demonstration: The user visits the "B Paper Standard Size Query" page.

-- Example Search: Suppose you need to query the specific dimensions of B4 paper.
+- Example lookup: Suppose you need to query the specific dimensions of B4 paper.

-- Expected Result: You will directly find the "B4" row in the comparison table and be able to see its millimeter dimensions as "250×353" and inch dimensions as "9.8×13.9".
-At the same time, through the comparison chart below, you can also visually understand the relative size and position of B4 paper within the entire B series.
+- Expected result: You will directly find the row for "B4" in the comparison table and be able to see its millimeter dimensions as "2250×353" and inch dimensions as "9.8×13.9".
+At the same time, through the comparison chart below, you can intuitively understand the relative size and position of B4 paper within the entire B series.

 For example, a table excerpt for querying B4 paper size: